 Their main task is to protect the Pope.

-5. It has one of the highest crime rate on the world.
+What’s interesting, the city has one of the highest crime rates in the world.

 Vatican city has less than 1000 citizens.
 However, every year about 7 million tourists come here.
 That is why the crime rate per capita is so high.